cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 *... or how we created cross-cloud repeatable benchmarks for everybody.*

-tl;dr - We achieved better Cassandra performance on GCE vs. Amazon, at half the cost.
+tl;dr - We achieved better Cassandra performance on GCE vs. Amazon, at close to half the cost.

 Benchmarking and performance are interesting problems, especially in today’s growing [microservices](https://en.wikipedia.org/wiki/Microservices) scene.
 It used to be a question of “how does this hardware compare to that hardware,” but as computing and service-oriented architectures grow the question has evolved.
 How does my [cloud and application](http://12factor.net/) stack handle this?
 It’s no longer enough to run your favorite machine benchmark tool on your web server and call it a day.